ei7mo/Product-preview-card-component/README.md

 ## 🚀 Features

 - Responsive design
-- Built with HTML, CSS, and JavaScript (or React, Vue, etc.)
+- Built with HTML and CSS
-- [Other features your project includes]

 ## 🛠️ Built with